© Crown copyright 2018

 - into the ground

-If you don’t you may be committing an offence and the Environment Agency may take enforcement action.
+If you do not you may be committing an offence and the Environment Agency may take enforcement action.

 Secondary and tertiary containment facilities for fire water run-off include: